GUIDE TO THE RIVER MORISTON

 The river breaks down into 4 rapids:

 The Bridge falls (grade 4 or grade 5) are easily inspected from the old bridge.
-River left (grade 5) is a large drop into a cliff that is fairly undercut.
+River left, called Headbanger for obvious reasons, (grade 5) is a large drop into a cliff that is fairly undercut.
 River right (grade 4) is a staircase of drops that are trickier than they look.
 The drop directly underneath the bridge is very undercut on the left.
 There is a fairly large pool at the bottom and bank protection of the river right route is easy enough.

 Last rapid (grade 3) is the last hurrah (rock flare anyone?) before Loch Ness.